 A yoga student for 20 years, Shannon Roche’s career has centered around building bridges between mainstream institutions and community and coalition-driven initiatives to drive progressive social change.
 Prior to joining Yoga Alliance and the Yoga Alliance Foundation as Chief Operating Officer in 2017, Shannon served on the Obama Administration’s economic policy team, where she led stakeholder engagement for the U.S. Commerce Secretary.
 She also played key roles on the founding leadership teams of three innovative nonprofits, including the Democracy Alliance.
 Shannon has a Bachelor of Arts degrees in Sociology and Women’s Studies from Duke University and a Master’s in Public Policy from Harvard’s Kennedy School.
 She lives in Washington, D.C., with her husband and her most enlightening and humbling teachers of all, their two children.

-Erin Vennie brings her background of nonprofit management, positive psychology, strengths-based leadership, and appreciative inquiry to her role as SVP of Membership.
+Erin Vennie brings her background of nonprofit management, positive psychology, strengths-based leadership, and appreciative inquiry to her role as Head of Professional Support.
 Prior to joining Yoga Alliance, Erin served as the Executive Vice President at Kripalu Center for Yoga and Health in Stockbridge, MA.
 During her nine-year tenure at Kripalu, she oversaw the schools of yoga, Ayurveda, and integrative yoga therapy as well as the presenter programming, guest services, R&R, healing arts, and the Institute for Extraordinary Living.
 Erin’s early career was in the theatre, and it was there where she was introduced to yoga and meditation as means to combat performance anxiety and to cultivate focus and grounding through daily practice.
 Today, she is inspired by her family to continue to serve yoga and hold a vision of elevating consciousness for present and future generations.